krjordan/GitLexPy/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Whether it's bug reports, feature requests, or new integrations, we'd love to see what you can come up with.
+Check out the `CONTRIBUTING` file for more details.

 1. Fork the repository.
 2. Make your changes on a new branch.